Oil Prices Jump After OPEC Agrees To Bigger-Than-Expected Production Cut

 "Iran, Libya and Venezuela will be effectively exempt from the cuts, though the text of the deal will say they received 'special considerations,' Iraqi oil minister Thamir Ghadhban said."

 OPEC is getting stiff competition from increased oil output in the U.S., which is now producing more oil than any other country.
-Production in places like North Dakota is booming, thanks to fracking and horizontal drilling.
+Production in places such as North Dakota is booming, thanks to fracking and horizontal drilling.